 Where Is Palawan?

-The most visited areas:
+Most visited areas:

-- Puerto Princesa — gateway city, Underground River, whale shark tours by speedboat
+- Puerto Princesa — gateway city, Underground River, whale shark tours

 - Port Barton — quiet, uncrowded, wild sea turtles, exceptional snorkelling